ESMA Securitisation Reporting

 Third-Party Verification

-While not mandatory, originators may engage an authorized third-party verifier to confirm STS compliance.
+While not mandatory, originators may engage an authorised third-party verifier to confirm STS compliance.
 This provides investors with independent assurance and can support marketing.
 However, the originator/sponsor remains responsible for STS status—verification does not shift liability.

 STS Status Can Be Lost